shubhambansal013/shell_setup/zsh-plugins/pingme/README.md

 ### Interactive Configuration (Recommended for Telegram)

-To get started with Telegram notifications, run the interactive setup script.
+To get started with Telegram notifications, run the interactive configuration script (`pingme_configure.zsh`).
 This is the easiest and most secure way to configure your credentials.
+This script is not the plugin itself, but a helper script to set up the plugin.

 1.  **Source the Configuration Script**:
     From your terminal, run the following command.
 Make sure to replace `/path/to/` with the actual path to the `pingme` plugin directory.